rpritch/Sentinel/README.md

 and install using the .exe file.
 Set the location to 0.0 when prompted.
 The tutorial used can be found: https://bhs-av.github.io/devlog/2019-11-11-x11-forwarding/.
 Open a Putty terminal on your laptop (Download: https://www.putty.org/).
 Enter the IP address you wrote down before and then enable X11 forwarding by going to
 SSH>>X11 and then check the "Enable X11 Forwarding" and MIT-Magic-Cookie-1.
 Enter the X-display location of the Xming server (127.0.0.1:0.0).
 If an error occurs you may need to adjust the display location address.
-From the putty terminal you should now be able to log into the jetson Nano either over wifi or by using a micro-USB to USB-A cable.
+From the putty terminal you should now be able to log into the Jetson Nano either over wifi or by using a micro-USB to USB-A cable.
 From this point on this document assumes you are communicating with the Nano through SSH.
+Note that the Nano will need internet access in order to install python libraries to complete the software setup.

 The final step for initial setup is to configure the 40-pin extension of the Jetson Nano to provide UART and PWM access.
 To configure the pin functions run:
 '''